 Poplar Point Environmental Investigations

-In September 2008, NPS and the District entered into a Consent Order under CERCLA, by which the District agreed to conduct a Remedial Investigation (RI) and Feasibility Study (FS) of the entire Poplar Point Site under the oversight of NPS.
-The RI will characterize the environmental conditions of the Site, and will include ecological and human health risk assessments.
-The FS will present a range of cleanup alternatives and evaluate those alternatives using prescribed criteria.
+In September 2008, NPS and the District entered into a Settlement Agreement under which the District agreed to conduct a Remedial Investigation (RI) and Feasibility Study (FS) in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) of the entire Poplar Point Site under the oversight of NPS.
+The RI/FS will be completed in accordance with CERCLA’s associated regulations provided in the National Oil and Hazardous Substances Pollution Contingency Plan or NCP.
+The RI will characterize the environmental conditions of the Site, and will include assessments of the ecological and human health risks posed by hazardous substances present at the Site.
+The FS will present a range of cleanup alternatives and evaluate those alternatives using the criteria prescribed in the NCP.
 Following completion of the RI and FS, a Proposed Plan identifying the preferred cleanup alternative will be issued for public review and comment.

 1900 Anacostia Drive, SE

 Washington, D.C.
 20020

 DC Library System

 Anacostia Neighborhood Library